in-realtime/astra-platform-workshop/README.md

 4. Add Streaming Configuration to Pulsar CLI
     1. Download configuration file
         1. Navigate to the *Connect* tab.
-        2. Click on the *Download client.conf* button.
+        2. Click the *Download client.conf* button.
     2. Add *client.conf* to Pulsar CLI
         1. Navigate to `<YOUR PULSAR DIR>/conf` on your laptop.
             ```sh